 In 2001, Ford launched another special edition New Edge package: the Bullitt Mustang.
 It paid homage to the classic movie of the same name, which starred a 1968 Mustang GT 390 fastback.
 The Bullitt had a more retro interior theme, from the seat design like in the 1960s to the tall, thin font on the speedometer.
 There was also a different intake than the GT and a small boost of 5 additional horsepower.
 It was also only available in three colors: Dark Highland Green (like the original 1968 Bullitt Mustang), True Blue, and Black.

-In June 2003, Ford celebrated its 100th Anniversary.
-Limited editions of many Ford products were introduced; however, the Mustang GT received the best of the best.
-The premium package the GT received includes 17” wheels, anti-lock brakes and traction control, and dual exhaust.
+2003 was a big year for Ford.
+It marked the 100th anniversary of the auto manufacturer.
+To celebrate, a special package was released for GT Mustangs.
+The premium package included 17” wheels, anti-lock brakes, traction control, and dual exhaust.
 There was also plenty done with the interior.
-Ford added a power driver seat with power lumbar support, leather-wrapped steering wheel, Mach 460 AM/FM stereo with a six-disk changer, and “100th Anniversary” badges of the fender, decklid, and embossed on the seats.
+Ford added a power driver seat with power lumbar support, leather-wrapped steering wheel, Mach 460 AM/FM stereo with a six-disc changer, and “100th Anniversary” badges on the fender, decklid, and embossed on the seats.

-In 2003, the special 10th Anniversary 2003 SVT Cobra was introduced.
-This beauty featured very unique 17x9-inch dark argent painted anniversary wheels and red leather seating.
-The interior was trimmed with carbon fiber, red-painted brakes calipers, and the SVT 10th Anniversary badges on the floor mats and rear decklid.
+Ford may have been celebrating 100 years, but SVT was celebrating an important anniversary as well.
+The 10th-anniversary Cobra featured very unique 17x9-inch dark argent painted anniversary wheels and red-painted brake calipers.
+The interior featured bright red leather seating and was trimmed with carbon fiber.
+SVT 10th Anniversary badges appeared on the floor mats and rear decklid.

-The retro-modern style of the fifth generation S197 (right) contrasts with the smooth lines of the New Edge SN95 models, yet both share the unmistakable design language that has been present in all Mustangs since 1964.
+The retro-modern style of the S197 (right) contrasts with the smooth lines of the New Edge, yet both share the same design language that's been present in all Mustangs since 1964.